Loss Bounds for Approximate Influence-Based Abstraction

-When abstracting away the the non-local factors $Y$, the dynamics of $X_{\text{dest}}$ become non-Markovian.
+When abstracting away the non-modeled factors $Y$, the dynamics of $X_{\text{dest}}$ become non-Markovian.
 Accordingly, the local state transitions are not well defined.
-To define the local state dynamics, we need to include as part of the local state space the history of relevant local actions and factors to infer the external influence $Y_{\text{src}}$.
+To define the local state dynamics, we need to include as part of the abstract state space the history of relevant modeled actions and factors to infer the influence sources $Y_{\text{src}}$.
 The notion of \textit{d-separating set} (d-set) \cite{bishop2006pattern} formalizes this concept.
-That is, the d-set at time $t$, $D^t$ contains the histories of the relevant local factors and actions necessary to predict the influence sources $Y_{\text{src}}^t$.
+The d-set at time $t$, $D^t$ contains the histories of the modeled factors and actions necessary to predict the influence sources $Y_{\text{src}}^t$.

-Figure \ref{2DBN} provides a graphical depiction of the distinction between the local and non-local variables, the d-separating set, and the dynamics between all of them.
-Note that once the other agents policies are fixed, their actions become random variables that we can compactly represent as non-local factors. \begin{definition}[Influence Point] The \textit{exact influence point} (EIP) $I=(I^0,\dots,I^{h-1})$ is a collection of conditional probability distributions $ I^t(Y_{\textit{src}}^t\,|\,D^t) \defas \mathbb{P}(Y_{\textit{src}}^t\,|\,D^t,\pi_{-i},b^0) $ of the influence sources $Y_{\textit{src}}^t$ given the possible instantiations of the d-set. \end{definition}